Swamy-s-Tech-Skills-Academy-AI-ML-Data/meetup-certi-gen/README.md

 This repository will generate the certificate for the speakers, volunteers, media team and participants etc.

+> 1. Icon made by Pixel perfect from `www.flaticon.com`.

 ## UI

 > 1. Image will come here